bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ### Get a variant with the `variants` field

-You can query a variant by specifying a variant identifier, for example, the variant `entityId` or `optionValueId`, for the `variants` field:
+Query a variant by specifying a variant identifier.
+For instance, use the variant `entityId` or `optionValueId` for the `variants` field as shown here:

 <!--
 type: tab